ezzylan/i_am_rich_flutter/README.md

 # i_am_rich_flutter
-A clone of the I Am Rich app.
+A clone of the I Am Rich app made in Flutter.